liataun/p2/README.md

 3. Checkbox to indicate desire for in-text style citation

 ## Class
-`Form.php`, ` `, and ` `.
+`Form.php` Sadly that's it so far.
+Was hoping to do more, but haven't figured out what to refactor yet.

 ## Code style divergences
 * Using a number of divs in order to try out Bootstrap input styling.
 * I was uncertain as to how best to construct the citation and maintain italics for the title.
 I did this in the logic files, since the string is not displayed until later.
 This feels like mixing concerns.
 However, composing the string in the display file also feels like mixing concerns when using the approaches I managed to think of.
+* Not adding additional styling to the h1 element in header despite having a link as it currently does not need attention.

 ## Notes for instructor
-I liked the way bootstrap's warnings look in your lecture/notes, so I am trying to make use of it for my project.
+* I liked the way bootstrap's warnings look in your lecture/notes, so I am trying to make use of it for my project.
 However, I have never used this framework myself.
 I have attempted to restrict my use of the Bootstrap documentation to looking up class names to get approximately the styling I am thinking of.
+* I included a number of unnecessary features to practice site construction concepts including a `p` element that should never show, but will conditionally appear on the page.